 Whereas the portrait history of the 17th century focuses on the well-to-do middle class and the elite, this new chapter will be characterised by a broadness in social class, age, gender and cultural background.
 We want to involve different communities in the preparation and implementation of the plan.
 For example, by seeking collaboration with various other North Holland museums, community centers, care institutions and schools.

 The process will be concluded in 2024 with an exciting duo exhibition in both museums, combining historical portraits with contemporary co-creation portraits.
 A conference is also planned in which knowledge is shared with colleagues from the museum sector.
-In September will be announced whether the project can continue indefinitely.
+In September it will be announced whether the project can continue indefinitely.